ShreyaxcodeHustler/pav-bhaji/README.md

-# 🍽️ Pav Bhaji Finder
+# 🍽️ Nearby Food Finder

 A location-based web application that helps users discover nearby restaurants using OpenStreetMap data and interactive maps.